Energy Efficiency and Solar Resource Guide for Congregations

 SunPower Corporation, statewide; Ahnee Min, (510) 260-8325, email: email@example.com; www.sunpowercorp.com

-Financing Assistance: Companies that can assist your congregation in determining financing methods and/or assit in finding a lender for your solar system.
+**Financing Your Congregational Systems: Companies that can assist your congregation in determining financing methods and/or assit in finding a lender for your solar system.
+See also webinar page and contact information.

 Re-volv: a nonprofit organization building a community effort to finance solar energy projects.
 RE-volv helps communities by lowering their electricity bill and teaching people about renewable energy.
 Contact Andreas Karelas, Executive Director, (415) 314-7719, firstname.lastname@example.org, www.re-volv.org